egonelbre/egonelbre.com/content/blog/2017-05-04 composed-serialization.md

 **_Use a pointer to the type you want to capture._**

-For example, `soap.TagSpec` didn’t want to capture the input… hence it doesn’t contain pointers. `soap.StringSpec` wanted to capture a `string` and so the spec contained a `*string`.
+For example, `soap.TagSpec` didn’t want to capture the input ... hence it doesn’t contain pointers. `soap.StringSpec` wanted to capture a `string` and so the spec contained a `*string`.
 So, if you want to capture a `*UserInfo` then the spec type for it should contain `**UserInfo`.

 _PS: The examples here were meant to be as a proof of concepts.
 You really should handle errors properly, with meaningful messages and depending on your application your result will vary._